actualbudget/actual/docs/transactions/transfers.md

 # Transfers

-If you want to transfer money between accounts, you want to do it in a way that doesn't mess up reports.
+If you want to transfer money between accounts, you will want to do it in a way that doesn't mess up reports.
 If you only created two transactions, Actual would have no way of knowing they are a single transfer and can be ignored in reports.

 When you create a transfer in Actual, those two transactions are linked and updating one always automatically updates the other.
 For example, if you typed something into the **Notes** column it would appear in both transactions.